twowaits/SDE-Interview-Questions/Samsung/README.md

 - Explain MultiLevel inheritance.
 - Memory layout of C program.
 - What is structure padding ?
+- What are memset and memcopy?
 - What is function pointer?
 - There are some exceptions that cannot be caught by try catch.
 How to catch such exceptions?
 Can we prevent our program to crash if we are not able to catch such exceptions.
 - What is name mangling, and how does it work?
 - What does malloc(0) return?
+- There are 25 horses and 1 racing track.
+You can conduct a race of atmost 5 horses on that track.
+You need to find fastest 3 horses.
+What is the minimum number of races do you require?
+- You are given 8 batteries and 1 torch.
+4 batteries are working and 4 are dead.
+The torch accommodates 2 batteries.
+If both the batteries are working then the torch will glow otherwise not.
+ What is the minimum number of times you need to switch the torch to find out 2 working batteries?
+-

 ## Feel free to show your love :heart: by putting a star :star: on this project :v: .